standard-for-public-code/standard-for-public-code/introduction.md

 # Introduction

+The Standard for Public Code is a set of criteria that supports public organisations in developing and maintaining software together.

+Anyone developing software or policy for a public purpose can use this standard to work towards higher quality public services that are more cost effective, with less risk and more local control.

+This introduction introduces the term public code, explains why this is important, and introduces the process through which software and policy code can become certified public code.

+The Standard for Public Code is maintained by the Foundation for Public Code, and we'd love to hear from you on how we could improve it!

+## What is public code

 Public code is both civil code (like policy or regulation) and computer source code (such as software and algorithms) executed in a public context, by humans or machines.

-The Foundation for Public Code makes the explicit distinction between regular software and public software because it operates under fundamentally different circumstances and expectations.
+Public code is explicitly distinct from regular software because it operates under fundamentally different circumstances and expectations.

-## What is public code
+## Why public code?

 ### Software code == legal code